Sentieon/sentieon-dnascope-ml/README.md

  If you have any further question, please refer to [Sentieon's Appnotes for DNAscope Machine Learning Model](https://support.sentieon.com/appnotes/dnascope_ml/) and [DNAseq pipeline example script](https://support.sentieon.com/manual/examples/examples/) in the manual.

-### Running DNAscope in the cloud
-#### Google Cloud Platform(GCP)

-1. Set up

-    Please follow steps in "Before you begin" section on Google Cloud page to set up your environment: [Running a Sentieon DNAseq Pipeline](https://cloud.google.com/genomics/docs/tutorials/sentieon).

-    Right now, we are granting free-trial license to your account automatically.
-You will get 14 days free trial beginning when you first run a Sentieon pipeline.

-2. Run the pipeline via `gcloud alpha genomics` [API](https://cloud.google.com/sdk/gcloud/reference/alpha/genomics/).

-    Make necessary changes in `gcp/run.sh` and make sure the pipeline file `gcp/dnascope_gcp.yaml` is in your current working directory.
-With the current inputs, the command will run the DNAscope + ML pipeline on PrecisionFDA Truth Challenge HG002 sample, which is used to demonstrate model performance in the following section.

-    In `run.sh`:

-    ```bash
-    BUCKET="<your bucket>"
-    gcloud alpha genomics pipelines run \
-      --pipeline-file dnascope_gcp.yaml \
-      --inputs SENTIEON_VERSION=201808.07 \
-      --inputs FQ1=gs://sentieon-dnascope-model/data/HG002-NA24385-50x_1.fastq.gz\
-      --inputs FQ2=gs://sentieon-dnascope-model/data/HG002-NA24385-50x_2.fastq.gz\
-      --inputs REF=gs://sentieon-test/pipeline_test/reference/hs37d5.* \
-      --inputs DBSNP=gs://sentieon-test/pipeline_test/reference/dbsnp_138.b37.vcf.* \
-      --inputs ML_MODEL=gs://sentieon-dnascope-model/models/SentieonModelBeta0.4a.model \
-      --outputs outputPath=gs://$BUCKET/output/ \
-      --logging gs://$BUCKET/output/logging \
-      --disk-size datadisk:600 \
-      --cpus 64 \
-      --memory 56
-    ```
-3. Check job status

-    You will get a run id after running the pipeline.
-You could run `gcloud alpha genomics operations describe <YOUR-RUNID>` to check the job status.

-If you would like to run other sentieon pipelines on GCP, please refer to our [sentieon-google-genomics repository]( https://github.com/Sentieon/sentieon-google-genomics) for more examples scripts.

 <a name="performance"/>